This country-specific Q&A provides an overview of Environment laws and regulations applicable in Mexico.

 To what extent are environmental, social, and governance (ESG) issues a material consideration in your jurisdiction?
 Is ESG due diligence for transactions and ESG due diligence in supply chains becoming mandatory or more common?
 To what extent are companies obliged to report on ESG matters?
 Has COVID-19 had any impact in relation to companies’ approach to ESG in your jurisdiction?

-Yes, and particularly in energy projects.
+In the case of energy projects ESG due diligence and reporting is required.
 Before carrying out any project involving oil, gas or power, a social impact study has to be prepared and the project’s impact on vulnerable communities has to be properly analysed.

 There is also an indigenous consultation law being discussed in the Mexican congress.
 The purpose of this law would be to allow members of indigenous communities to have a say on the environmental viability of energy and infrastructure projects, particularly if they may affect their communities.